Please let us know about incorrect, missing or obsolete information concerning the listed products.

 The Worker Node (WN) is the computing node inside the Grid where the user's jobs are finally executed at a site.
 On the WN, the necessary middleware components are installed.
 Additional software components may be necessary according to the requirements of the site supported VOs.

 XRootD software framework is a fully generic suite for fast, low latency and scalable data access, which can serve natively any kind of data, organized as a hierarchical filesystem-like namespace, based on the concept of directory.
-As a general rule, particular emphasis has been put in the quality of the core software parts.

 Operations Coordination Meeting

 T1 and T2 sites are invited to raise any issue they are concerned about at the monthly Operations Coordination meeting that usually takes place the 1st Thursday of the month from 15h30 to 17h CE(S)T. There is a section on the agenda for this.
 You can also write to wlcg-ops-coord-chairpeople in advance to make sure a specific slot is scheduled in the agenda.
+Short and medium term plans of the experiments affecting sites are reported.
+TFs and WGs also report about their progress and there may be specific presentations covering a particular topics that need discussion at operations level.

 WLCG Middleware Baseline